 When it comes to gaining strength and size, there are certain “rules” that exist in the gym.
-Well as usual, some rules are meant to be broken.
+Well, as usual, some rules are meant to be broken.
 In fact, some of these stigmas may be holding you back from seeing the gains you deserve.
 Here are five rules to break in the gym to avoid plateaus and see consistent progress.

-Rule #1.
-Only perform multi-joint exercises.
+Rule No.1: Only perform multi-joint exercises

-Big moves like squats and bench press do cause the most damage to muscles and ramp up muscle-building hormones.
+Big moves like squats and the bench press do cause the most damage to muscles and ramp up muscle-building hormones.
 However, if your goal is to increase size, throw in a few targeted isolation exercises at the end of your workout.
-These isolation moves should compliment the rest of your program while still offering a little more work where you need it.
+These isolation moves should complement the rest of your program while still offering a little more work where you need it.
 Focus on using these extra exercises to build up weak areas in your physique.
-For most guys, that means adding in some posterior shoulder work at the end of their routine.
+For most guys, that means adding in some posterior shoulders work at the end of their routine.

-Rule #2.
-Variety is the key.
+Rule No.2: Variety is the key

-Rule #4.
-Always use full range of motion.
+Rule No.4: Always use full range-of-motion

-Most lifters are told to always squat below parallel, lower a bar to their chest, and extend all the way at the elbow before your next pull-up.
-In theory, full range of motion is the way to go as it challenges the muscle to a much greater extent.
-However, partial ranges of motion can provide a unique stimulus for growth when used intermittently in your program.
-For the majority of exercises, lifters will be able to utilize more weight during a partial range of motion exercise than when going the full distance.
+Most lifters are told to always squat below parallel, lower a bar to their chest, and extend all the way at the elbow before your next pullup.
+In theory, full range-of-motion is the way to go as it challenges the muscle to a much greater extent.
+However, partial ranges-of-motion can provide a unique stimulus for growth when used intermittently in your program.
+For the majority of exercises, lifters will be able to utilize more weight during a partial range-of-motion exercise than when going the full distance.

 Most guys looking to pack on some extra pounds of muscle think cardio is the archenemy to bigger biceps and an impressive physique.
 Sure, certain types of cardio can stall gains and promote muscle breakdown, but the right type of work can spur growth and prevent excessive fat gain while downing all those calories.

-Everyone should include some variation of cardio with their plan even if they are looking to gain freakish amounts of muscle.
+Everyone should include some variation of cardio with their plan even if they're looking to gain freakish amounts of muscle.
 In general, shorter, more intense cardio bursts will ensure big results while preventing the muscle breakdown from hours of running.
 However, it’s usually not advantageous for newer lifters to jump right into sprints.

-> For beginners, lower level aerobic work like walking can help to develop overall work capacity and allow you to do more work in the gym with less rest breaks in between sets.
+> For beginners, lower-level aerobic work like walking can help to develop overall work capacity and allow you to do more work in the gym with less rest breaks in-between sets.
 Keep your aerobic workouts short (20 minutes or less) and use them as either a warm-up or cool-down for your workout.

 > Advanced lifters can include sprints at the end of their workouts to spur hormone release.
 Using an outdoor field or treadmill, sprint for 10-15 seconds maintaining the fastest speed possible.
 Rest for a minute before repeating.
 Work up to doing 10 reps.